richbodo/multibounty/README.md

 3) **Award Transaction:** Finally, an award must be made sending the output of the Bounty Transaction to the receiving address of the winner.

-**Future Work:** Many different possibilities exist for more complex use cases and workflows.

-In the first step, the Bounty could be multiparty (many people chip in to the award, some number need to be in agreement to present it).

-In the second step, the Decision to award a bounty, can be complex, involving multiple parties, voting, test driven development, handoff of copyright, and more.
-The bounty could also be restricted to a list of individuals (or even just to the author).

-In the third  step, the award transaction might be given partially to many submissions that all contribute some value.

-Finally, the underlying services for blockchain manipulation (blockcypher, block.io, bitcore-wallet-service, ethereum, etc) and decision making (github, travis.ci) could be abstracted.
-We'll just start simple, though.

 Two of the simplest workflows we imagine are included below in use cases 1 and 2.

 ![Simple Use Cases](./images/MultiBounty_Simple_UseCases.png)